gomorizsolt/enzyme-or-react-testing-library/README.md

 ## Setup

 Check out the [configs](./configs) folder and [jest.config.js](./jest.config.js).

+### Observations

-It's worthwhile to mention that `react-testing-library` can be used out of the box without requiring a separate config file.
+- It is worthwile to mention that `react-testing-library` can be used out of the box without requiring a separate config file, whereas Enzyme requires the adapter which is in line with React.

-See [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom) in case you want your tests to be more explicit and readable, as well as being greatly-enhanced with Jest expectors other than the default ones.
+- See [`@testing-library/jest-dom`](https://github.com/testing-library/jest-dom) in case you want your tests to be more explicit and readable, as well as being greatly-enhanced with Jest expectors other than the default ones.

 ## Elements